pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 [/main/fpga/RTL/FM0_decoder.vhd](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/RTL/FM0_decoder.vhd)

-Since the TAG also communicates back to the READER using FM0 encoding, a decoder component is needed to decode the received data, allowing it to be interpreted by the processor.
+Since the tag also communicates back to the READER using FM0 encoding, a decoder component is needed to decode the received data, allowing it to be interpreted by the processor.
 This component was built in a similar way to the sender, through the use of two state machines, one of which operates inside the other.
 The diagram below demonstrates the first state machine programmed for this purpose:

 - <guide>Wait</guide> is the decoder's default, the state it remains in while it doesn't receive any new data to decode;
 - <guide>Decode Data</guide>  runs a stand-by mode while for this state machine and activates the other one, responsible for decoding the data received and sending it to the FIFO;